oarepo/vue-popup-login/README.md

 ``needsProvided`` array.

 To evaluate the rights, the library iterates ``needsRequired`` array and checks if any of those match ``needsProvided``.
-If so, the user is allowed the access.
+If so, the access is allowed.

 The matching process of the need:
    * if the need is a simple string, ``needsProvided`` are searched for the same string.
-If found, access allowed
+If found, access allowed,
    * if the need is a function, it is executed with ``(state: UserAuthenticationState,
-           providedNeeds: Need[],
+           needsProvided: Need[],
-           extra: any)`` and should return true if access allowed
+           extra: any)`` and should return true if access allowed,
    * if the need is an object/array, it is checked if it is contained (overlaps) in any of the needsProvided.
 See ``lodash.isMatch`` for details about the comparison.

 ## Usage

-### Login/logout button
+### Login/logout button and login state

 ```html
 <button @click="$auth.logout" v-if="loggedIn">Log out</button>